facebookincubator/velox/velox/docs/functions/spark/comparison.rst

 .. spark:function:: equalnullsafe(x, y) -> boolean

     Returns true if x is equal to y.
-Supports all scalar types.
+Supports all types.
 The types of x and y must be the same.
 Unlike :spark:func:`equalto` returns true if both inputs are NULL and false if one of the inputs is NULL.
     Corresponds to Spark's operator ``<=>``.